Bangkok airport to Pattaya is a very common route, and most people jump in a Taxi or private hire car.

-No, the company doesn’t operate bus service from Don Muang.
+No, the company doesn’t operate a bus service from Don Muang.

 If flying in to Don Muang, you can transfer to Suvarnabhumi airport.
 Jump in a taxi, which will cost approximately 200-350 Baht, or get the public bus – numbers 555 or 554 (cost 37 Baht).

-You could also go to either the Eastern Bus Station (Ekkamai) and the Northern Bus Station (Mo Chit) and catch a public bus to Pattaya, but if you're new in town, I'd make like easy and just go to Suvarnabhumi airport for the easy coach transfer.
+You could also go to either the Eastern Bus Station (Ekkamai) and the Northern Bus Station (Mo Chit) and catch a public bus to Pattaya, but if you're new in town, I'd make it easy for yourself and just go to Suvarnabhumi airport for the easy coach transfer.